Tibet University: Student life

 About 7,500 students are enrolled at the university.
 Nearly 20% of students study in the renowned Department of Tibetan Studies, which draws international students as well as locals, although the majority of instruction is delivered in Chinese.
 The university requires all students to pass a Tibetan language examination before graduation.

 TU started accepting foreign students in 1993.
 They can learn Tibetan as a foreign language and enroll in specific courses such as Tibetan music and fine arts.

 Ranking and reputation

 Tibet University is consistently ranked the best in Tibet Autonomous Region and since 2020, it has been ranked among the top 300 nationwide by the Best Chinese Universities Ranking.
 As of 2022, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed Tibet University 189th in China.

-Tibet University was ranked number 2111 in the world by the University Rankings by Academic Performance 2023-2024.
+Tibet University was ranked # 2023 in the world by the University Rankings by Academic Performance 2024-2025.

 Administration

 The university has 14 colleges: College of Letters, College of Science, College of Engineering, College of Medicine, College of Arts, College of Economics and Management, College of Foreign Languages, College of Political Science and Law, College of Education, College of Finance and Economics, College of Information Science and Technology, College of Marxism, College of Ecology and Environment, and Institute of Chinese National Community.